 Scowls turn people away, as they feel judged.

 Smiling, however, suggests that you’re open, trustworthy, confident, and friendly.
-MRI studies have shown that the human brain responds favorably to a person who’s smiling, and this leaves a lasting positive impression.
+MRI studies have shown that the human brain responds favourably to a person who’s smiling, and this leaves a lasting positive impression.
 This is one of the body language secrets that will help you win people’s heart easily.

 13. Weak handshakes signal that you lack authority and confidence